Solna: Sports

 The bandy department of AIK has been very successful on the women's side, with several national titles in recent years.
-The men's team has gotten promoted to Elitserien 2019-20.
+The men's team has gotten promoted to Elitserien 2019–20.
+Liverpool FC and Premier League player Alexander Isak was born here.
+The peak of his career occurred at Newcastle United.

 Education

 Solna Gymnasium is the senior high school/sixth form college of Solna.